 Our role as worthy finishers, staying loyal under fire

 Here is the big picture, the flow of the story that leads up to Jesus carrying his cross:

 Everyone expected that the Messiah would come with God's glory and power, demanding the respect the world owed him

-Jesus built a massive popular following and was hailed by crowds as the nation's deliverer when he entered Jerusalem for the annual "Freedom Festival" (Passover, celebrating the deliverance of Israel from slavery in Egypt)
+He was hailed by crowds as the nation's deliverer when he entered Jerusalem for the annual national "Freedom Festival" (Passover, celebrating the deliverance of Israel from slavery in Egypt)

 The establishment plotted to arrest him after dark, try him at night (which was against their own law!), and get him executed by 9 the next morning, before the crowds could organize to try to stop it.

 When we realize that he, the King of the universe and the Spearhead of God's campaign, carried that cross under those conditions, any cross we have to carry looks a lot smaller.
 He has won our respect and our loyalty to the death.